Connect with others who understand.

 MyMSTeam Members on Compression Socks

-Several MyMSTeam members have shared that they wear compression stockings to help manage some of their MS symptoms.
+Several MyMSTeam members have shared that they wear compression stockings to help manage MS symptoms.

-One member asked about stiffness and swelling in her arms and thighs as a result of her MS. In response, another member said they used compression stockings “for my feet and legs … and it truly helps.”
-They also mentioned that they were using “compression gloves” to remedy similar issues in their hands.
+One member asked about stiffness and swelling in the arms and thighs.
+In response, another member said they used compression stockings “for my feet and legs … and it truly helps.”
+They also mentioned using compression gloves to manage similar issues in their hands.

-Another member wrote that he wears compression socks to stave off future clots: “I had a blood clot, and after that, I always wear my compression socks every day, and my legs feel much better.”
+Another member described wearing compression socks to stave off future clots: “I had a blood clot, and after that, I always wear my compression socks every day, and my legs feel much better.”

-Compression socks aren’t a cure-all, and some MyMSTeam members have reported discomfort while wearing them.
-One said she felt “numbness/leg tingling” when wearing compression socks.
-Another wrote that, despite wearing compression socks, his feet and legs were still in a great deal of pain, although another member added that they “never give up trying” with their compression socks.
+Compression socks aren’t a cure-all, and some MyMSTeam members have reported discomfort, such as having legs tingle after taking off compression socks.
+One member noted that despite wearing compression socks, they still had pain in their feet and legs.
+Another member reported that they “never give up trying” with compression socks.

-Compression socks come in a variety of styles and sizes, so you may need to try a few options before finding one with the right fit and level of compression.
-As always, consult your health care provider for medical advice before trying compression therapy or any other over-the-counter options for managing MS symptoms.
+Compression socks come in a variety of styles and sizes, so finding the best fit and level of compression may take some trial and error.
+As always, check with your healthcare provider to get medical advice before trying compression therapy or any other over-the-counter options for managing MS symptoms.

 Find Your Team

-Living with multiple sclerosis can be challenging, but that doesn’t mean you have to go through this journey alone.
-On MyMSTeam, the social network for people with MS and their loved ones, more than 185,000 people with multiple sclerosis and their loved ones gather to support each other.
+On MyMSTeam, the social network for people with MS and their loved ones, more than 218,000 people with multiple sclerosis and their loved ones gather to support each other.
 Here, you can find answers to your questions and join a community of active members ready and willing to help you every step of the way.

-Have you tried compression socks?
-Have they helped your MS symptoms?
+Do you use compression stockings to reduce leg pain and swelling?
+If so, do you prefer the knee-high or thigh-high socks?
 Share your story in the comments below or by posting on MyMSTeam.

 A MyMSTeam Member